AnubhavKukreti1/Python-Programming-GEU/Readme.md

 Welcome to my Python Programming repository!

-This repository documents my learning journey as I build a strong foundation in Python programming.
-It contains programs, exercises, practice questions, logical problems, tricky questions, and problem-solving challenges that I work on while learning and exploring different Python concepts.
+This repository documents my learning journey as I build a strong foundation in Python programming through consistent practice, problem-solving, experiments, and projects.

+It contains Python programs, exercises, practice questions, logical problems, tricky questions, and practical projects that I work on while learning and exploring different Python concepts.

-The main goal of this repository is to learn by coding, practice consistently, improve logical thinking, understand Python concepts deeply, and gradually progress from basic concepts to advanced Python programming and practical projects.
+My goal is to learn by coding, strengthen my logical thinking, understand Python concepts deeply, and gradually progress from fundamental concepts to more advanced Python programming and practical projects.

 📚 Topics Covered

 The repository currently covers the following Python concepts:

-Data Types
+🔹 Data Types

-Working with different built-in data types and understanding how they are used in Python.
+Learning and practicing Python's built-in data types and understanding how they are used in different programming situations.

+Topics include:

+Numbers

+Strings

+Lists

+Tuples

+Sets

+Dictionaries

+Type conversion

+Basic operations on different data types

-Conditional Statements
+🔹 Conditional Statements

-Practicing if, elif, and else statements and solving decision-making problems using conditions.
+Practicing decision-making in Python using:

+if

+elif

+else

+Nested conditions

+Logical and comparison operators

+Real-world decision-making problems

-Functions
+🔹 Functions

-Creating and using functions, parameters, arguments, return values, and other function-related concepts.
+Learning how to create and use reusable blocks of code.

+Topics include:

+Defining functions

+Parameters and arguments

+Return values

+Default arguments

+Function-based problem solving

+Breaking problems into smaller functions

-Loops
+🔹 Loops

-Practicing for and while loops along with different looping techniques.
+Practicing for and while loops to solve repetitive and logical problems.

-This section also includes logical and problem-solving questions based on loops, covering problems such as:
+This section includes practical problem-solving questions such as:

 Finding totals, minimum and maximum values